-All the control measures identified through this process would need to be in place to ensure the level of risk was brought down to as low as reasonably practicable (ALARP).
+All the control measures identified through this process would need to be in place to ensure he level of risk was brought down to as low as reasonably practicable (ALARP).

-Method statements for each main activity are undertaken by cities/departments and implemented ensuring a description of a step by step approach on how a job is to be carried out in a safe manner and without risks to health.
+Method statements for each main activity are undertaken by cities/departments and implemented ensuring a description of a step by step approach on how a job is to be carriedout in a safe manner and without risks to health.
 It includes all the risks identified in the risk assessment and the measures needed to control those risks.

-General control measures shall include: Maintenance and repair of facilities, machinery and equipment to prevent unsafe conditions from developing; Housekeeping and maintenance of clear walkways; Traffic management; Provision and maintenance of workstations; Maintenance of the thermal environment; Maintenance of the ventilation systems and electrical safety systems; Maintenance of emergency plans; Health programmes (medical surveillance programmes); Training and awareness programmes relating to the use of particular controls (e.g. permit to work systems).
+General control measures shall include: Maintenance and repair of facilities, machinery and equipment to prevent unsafe conditions from developing; housekeeping and maintenance of clear walkways; traffic management; provision and maintenance of workstations; maintenanceof the thermal environment; maintenance of the ventilation systems and electrical safety systems; maintenance of emergency plans; health programmes (medical surveillance programmes); training and awareness programmes relating to the use of particular controls (e.g. permit to work systems).

-It is the responsibility of Managers to ensure that risk assessments are in place for all potentially hazardous activities and where this is a foreseeable risk, ensuring that effective control measures have been implemented.
-The assessments should be available to all who undertake the activities.
+It is the responsibility of managers to ensure that risk assessments are in place for all potentially hazardous activities and where this is a foreseeable risk, ensuring that effective control measures have been implemented.
+The assessments should be available to all whoundertake the activities.

-Refer to contractor management for information on risk assessments and method statements provided by contractors for their undertakings.
+Refer to the Contractor management procedure for information on risk assessments andmethod statements provided by contractors for their undertakings.